-Discover Vintage America - MARCH 2017
+Discover Vintage America - APRIL 2017

 Peggy Whiteneck is a writer, collector (and now dealer) living in East Randolph, VT.
 If you would like to suggest a subject that she can address in her column, email her at firstname.lastname@example.org.